AndrewWalsh/openapi-devtools/README.md

 When the same endpoint responds with different data, such as a value that is sometimes a string and sometimes null, the specification for that value will be *either* string or null.
 All information is accounted for in the final specification.
 If you see something missing from a request, trigger a request that contains the missing information.

+The settings menu contains several options.
+Here you can enable real examples in the specification.
+You can also export the current state of the app as a string, share or store it, and import it later.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## What is OpenAPI?